joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 ...
 ```

 That's a lot of dependencies!
 Where are they being used?
-We will learn about it
+We will learn about
-in the next chapter.
+that in the next chapter.

 ## Derivation in a Nix File

 We save the same earlier derivation we defined inside a Nix file named
 [`hello.nix`](01-derivation-basics/hello.nix).
-Now we can build our derivation directly:
+Now we can build our derivation
+directly:

 ```bash
 $ nix-build 04-derivations/01-derivation-basics/hello.nix
 /nix/store/z449wrqvwncs8clk7bsliabv1g1ci3n3-hello.txt
 ```

-We can also get the derivation without building it using `nix-instantiate`:
+We can also get the derivation without building it, using `nix-instantiate`:

 ```bash
 $ nix-instantiate 04-derivations/01-derivation-basics/hello.nix